SEIR-7-06/mongo-lesson/README.md

 )
 ```

-## Drop a Collection or an entire sub database
+## Drop a Collection or an entire database

 If you really screw up, you can drop a collection: